ReachableCEO/StartupStarterPackage/README.md

 ### Wardley Value Map

-This is where you create your Wardely Valuechain Map.
+This is where you create your Wardely Value Chain Map.

-### PitchDeck

-This is the pitch deck template we require any startups seeking funding from RWSCP to use.

-It will heavily utilize the canvas, strageic framework, wardely value map assets.

 ## Build